L-R: Doug Ozolins, Vice President; Julie Davis, Board Member; Arnett Cooper, Board Member; Laura Reuter, President; Kevin Cavanaugh, Secretary

-Doug Ozolins, Secretary
+Doug Ozolins, Vice President

 Doug Ozolins has represented White River Township on the Hamilton Heights School Board since January 2015.
 He and his wife Christi have been married since 1988.
 Doug and Christi have three boys, Josh, Derek and Nick.
 Their family lost Nick in a car accident December of 2010 at the age of 19 while attending Purdue University.
 The family has set up the first ever “Engineering Scholarship” for Hamilton Heights School Corporation in Nick’s honor.